hapijs/hapi/docs/Reference.md

 - `plugins` - plugin-specific state.
 Provides a place to store and pass request-level plugin data.
 The `plugins` is an object where each key is a plugin name and the value is the state.
 - `pre` - an object where each key is the name assigned by a [route prerequisites](#route-prerequisites) function.
 The values are the raw values provided to the continuation function as argument.
-For the wrapped response object, use `request.responses`.
+For the wrapped response object, use `responses`.
+- `response` - the response object when set.
+The object can be modified but must not be assigned another object.
+To replace the response with another from within an extension point, use `next(response)` to override with a different response.
-- `responses` - same as `request.pre` but represented as the response object created by the pre method.
+- `responses` - same as `pre` but represented as the response object created by the pre method.
 - `query` - an object containing the query parameters.
 - `raw` - an object containing the Node HTTP server objects. **Direct interaction with these raw objects is not recommended.**
     - `req` - the `request` object.